-The Harvard Summer Research Program in Kidney Medicine (HSRPKM) offers a robust and varied introduction to the world of nephrology for the undergraduate college student who is considering a career in science or medicine.
-The Program is primarily a research-based experience, however includes a core curriculum that addresses the basic science and clinical fundamentals and challenges in the field.
-The Program spans the nephrology divisions of four Harvard-affiliated hospitals – Brigham and Women’s Hospital (BWH), Beth Israel Deaconess Medical Center (BIDMC), Boston’s Children’s Hospital (BCH) and Massachusetts General Hospital (MGH).
+The Harvard Summer Research Program in Kidney Medicine (HSRPKM) offers a robust and varied introduction to the world of kidney medicine (nephrology) for undergraduate college students considering a career in science or medicine and particularly suited for students who are interested in pursuing a PhD or MD PhD.
+The program is an intensive research experience and students are encouraged to become immersed in their project by reading about the focus of the laboratory and participating in meetings and events hosted by the laboratory.
+Students will be assigned to a laboratory that does research in kidney medicine in one of four research institutions connected to Harvard Medical School: Brigham and Women’s Hospital (BWH), Beth Israel Deaconess Medical Center (BIDMC), Boston’s Children’s Hospital (BCH) and Massachusetts General Hospital (MGH).

 The program also includes a core curriculum that addresses the basic science and clinical fundamentals of kidney physiology and pathophysiology as well as challenges in the field.
 In addition, the program features several opportunities put these lessons into action.
 Students will shadow a nephrologist in clinic and will visit a dialysis unit.
 Finally, students will learn how to participate in a screening for kidney disease in the community.

 We are committed to building the talented and diverse kidney research community of tomorrow.
 As part of that commitment, we encourage students who are part of the underrepresented groups in medicine (URM)* to apply.

 - Eight-week program (June 5th, 2023 -August 1st, 2023) **estimated dates, may be subject to change

 - 2 months of paid housing and stipend

 - Work with world class investigators at Harvard Medical School

 - Experience how kidney disease affects lives through a unique clinical experience